New FCC Video (Internet) Captioning Rules in USA - http://www.fcc.gov/guides/captioning-internet-video-programming

-APRIL 2013: Television also on the Internet!
-Given the importance of the CVAA and rules that apply starting now for Internet captioning, we put this good summary from the FCC about TV captioning here: http://transition.fcc.gov/cgb/consumerfacts/closedcaption.pdf.
+Information about disability rights - the Law and re ADA and the laws, see below also, and this NAD page too - http://www.nad.org/issues/technology/captioning/when-required APRIL 2013: Given the importance of the CVAA and rules that apply starting now for Internet captioning, we put this good summary from the FCC about TV captioning here: http://transition.fcc.gov/cgb/consumerfacts/closedcaption.pdf.
 You are invited into CCAC membership discussions going on now, and updates or corrections to this welcome via email to the CCAC.
 And this important page also for the schedule: http://www.fcc.gov/guides/captioning-internet-video-programming extending out to 2016 for implementation. ==

 CCAC Library of Articles (and films) on subordinate pages include the following:

 - Articles about the technologies and processes related to CART (STTR) and captioning.
 Asking for CART for yourself – get in touch for suggestions and guidelines.
 It takes experience.

 - Articles about CART (STTR) and captioning needs and applications.
 Also here, we repeat – asking for CART for yourself (real time captioning) for any community event and more is not an easy task if you have not done it before, and if the event organization has no experience.
 Email CCAC or CaptionMatch soon to learn more.